 Told through three relatable voices and arriving on the heels of the author’s widely praised debut novel, Kat and Meg Conquer the World, this sophomore novel is a nuanced and timely story about followers, fame, and fighting for what’s right.

-Fan the Fame was an absolute great read, with a serious focus on video games and feminism!
+Fan the Fame by Anna Priemaza was an absolutely great read, with a serious focus on video games and feminism!